fmalmeida/MpGAP/docs/config.rst

    */
         shortreads_paired = ''
         shortreads_single = ''

   /*
-   * Parameter for reference genome.
-It is not required and just used in Spades assembly pipeline.
-   * It may be left in blank.
-   */
-        ref_genome = ''

-  /*
    * This parameter below is to define wheter the user wants or not to polish its long reads only